Argel Fuchs: Coaching career

 Argel's coaching career began when he was hired as Guaratinguetá's head coach on 8 February 2008, being sacked exactly one year later.
 Three days later, he was hired by Caxias.

 On 2 June 2009, Argel was hired by Campinense in the same capacity, replacing Fernando Teixeira.
 On 9 April of the following year, he signed for Criciúma.

-Argel was announced as coach of former club Internacional on 13 August 2015, after leaving Figueirense which he had already managed on two separate spells.
+Argel was announced as coach of former club Internacional on 13 August 2015, after leaving Figueirense which he had already managed in two separate spells.
 He was fired on 11 July after six games without a win, but hours later he returned to Figueirense.

 On 13 September 2016, Argel was named head coach of Vitória.
 The following 1 May, after elimination from the Copa do Nordeste against Bahia and the massive brawl that ensued, he was sacked.
 This was his tenth dismissal in the decade – three alone in 2011 – while he had also resigned from seven jobs; only at Figueirense did he complete a full year in charge of a team.

 After rejoining Criciúma, Argel was dismissed in May 2018.
 In September, he was announced as the new head coach of fellow Série B team Coritiba, being relieved of his duties on 16 February 2019 after being knocked out of the Copa do Brasil.

 On 2 July 2019, Argel replaced Marcelo Cabo at the helm of first division newcomers CSA.
 On 28 November, he took over fellow top-tier side Ceará in the place of fired Adílson Batista, but was dismissed the following 9 February.

 Argel returned to CSA on 31 August 2020, but was fired after only 18 days in charge.
 In October 2021, following a second spell at Botafogo de Ribeirão Preto, he returned to Portugal 17 years after leaving to take charge of third-division club Alverca.

-On 19 March 2023, Fuchs returned to Brazil after being named in charge of Chapecoense in the second tier.
+On 19 March 2023, Argel went back to Brazil after being named at Chapecoense in the second tier.
+He was dismissed on 29 May, and took over ABC in the same league on 3 September; he left the latter on 22 November before the last match of the season, with his team already relegated.

+On 16 February 2024, Argel returned to Caxias for a third stint.
+On 27 June, he was fired.